strategineer/personal-website/source/cocktails/dark_and_stormy.html.markdown

   - 1 lime wedge, for garnish
 steps:
   - Build in an ice-filled highball glass.
 Add the garnish.
-notes:
-  - Substite 1 oz of Havana Club 7 Years rum with 1 oz of Havana Club 3 Years rum for a <em>Light and Stormy</em> (I haven't tried this yet but I plan to).
 ---
+- Substite 1 oz of Havana Club 7 Years rum with 1 oz of Havana Club 3 Years rum for a _Light and Stormy_ (I haven't tried this yet but I plan to).